Ryan-the-python-coder/suslinemakermemory/README.md

 These lines are intended for **entertainment and harmless fun only** — use responsibly.

+This is only the memory.
+You may go to [suslinemaker](https://github.com/Ryan-the-python-coder/suslinemaker) to run the script.

 > This data is intended for use with the Sus Line Maker only.
 Please respect the license and do not use it in unpermitted ways.

 # Contributing